ankhanh56/customnewtab/README_EN.md

-# Thiên Dật Vũ — 天逸宇 | Brave New Tab
+# Cục Bột · An Khánh | New Tab

+Extension New Tab cá nhân: dashboard tối, đồng hồ, lịch có note, thời tiết theo vị trí máy, Google Smart Search, Truy cập nhanh và cây Bookmark.

 <p align="center">
   <a href="README.md">Tiếng Việt</a>
 </p>

 > **This project was created with the assistance of AI.
-It has no private backend or server operated by the author.
+It has NO private backend or server operated by the author.
 You can download the source code, inspect it, and customize it for your own needs.**

 A personal New Tab extension for Brave/Chrome with a clock, calendar notes, device-based weather, Google Smart Search, quick links, bookmarks, and a browsing-history popup.

 ## Features

 - Real-time clock, date, greeting, and calendar.
-- Calendar notes: add, edit, delete, and optional JSON import/export controls if enabled in the current interface.
+- Calendar notes: add, edit, delete, and optional JSON import/export controls.
-- Weather based on the device location; coordinates are cached locally for up to 7 days.
+- Weather based on the device location; coordinates are cached locally default 7 days.
 - Google Smart Search: search Google with regular text, or open a domain, URL, LAN IP, or `localhost` directly.
 - Quick links loaded from a separate JSON file.
 - Expandable and accent-insensitive searchable bookmark tree.